 Intuitively a persistent queue could be built on simple reads and appends to files as is commonly the case with logging solutions.
 This structure has the advantage that all operations are O(1) and reads do not block writes or each other.
 This has obvious performance advantages since the performance is completely decoupled from the data size—one server can now take full advantage of a number of cheap, low-rotational speed 1+TB SATA drives.
 Though they have poor seek performance, these drives have acceptable performance for large reads and writes and come at 1/3 the price and 3x the capacity.

-Having access to virtually unlimited disk space without any performance penalty means that we can provide some features not usually found in a messaging system.
-For example, in Kafka, instead of attempting to delete messages as soon as they are consumed, we can retain messages for a relatively long period (say a week).
-This leads to a great deal of flexibility for consumers, as we will describe.
+Having access to virtually unlimited disk space without any performance penalty means that Kafka can provide some features not usually found in a messaging system.
+For example, in Kafka, instead of attempting to delete messages as soon as they are consumed, Kafka can retain messages for a relatively long period (say a week).
+This leads to a great deal of flexibility for consumers, as will be described.

-We have put significant effort into efficiency.
+Kafka puts significant effort into efficiency.
 One of our primary use cases is handling web activity data, which is very high volume: each page view may generate dozens of writes.
-Furthermore, we assume each message published is read by at least one consumer (often many), hence we strive to make consumption as cheap as possible.
+Furthermore, Kafka assumes each message published is read by at least one consumer (often many), hence Kafka strives to make consumption as cheap as possible.

-We have also found, from experience building and running a number of similar systems, that efficiency is a key to effective multi-tenant operations.
+The Kafka designers have also found, from experience building and running a number of similar systems, that efficiency is a key to effective multi-tenant operations.
 If the downstream infrastructure service can easily become a bottleneck due to a small bump in usage by the application, such small changes will often create problems.
-By being very fast we help ensure that the application will tip-over under load before the infrastructure.
+By being very fast Kafka helps ensure that the application will tip-over under load before the infrastructure.
 This is particularly important when trying to run a centralized service that supports dozens or hundreds of applications on a centralized cluster as changes in usage patterns are a near-daily occurrence.

-We discussed disk efficiency in the previous section.
+Disk efficiency was discussed in the previous section.
 Once poor disk access patterns have been eliminated, there are two common causes of inefficiency in this type of system: too many small I/O operations, and excessive byte copying.